MasteringPinia/mastering-pinia--code/src/exercises/6.5-private-state/instructions.md

 ### 1. Add private state to a store

-Let's first practice what we just watched by
+Let's first practice what we just watched by adding a private state to a store.
+The store is already created in `stores/auth.ts`.

+- Ensure the store's `currentUser` is defined as _private state_, like we saw in the lesson
+- Expose the `currentUser` as a getter in the auth store so it can be used in the template

 ### 2. Implement our own `definePrivateState()` methods